gowrish005/AmazingVTU/README.md

 # AmazingVTU

 Welcome to **AmazingVTU**, a website designed to provide streamlined access to resources and information related to VTU (Visvesvaraya Technological University).
-This project is hosted live at [AmazingVTU](https://amazingvtu.vercel.app/) and is maintained by [Gowrish H B](https://github.com/gowrish005).
+This project is hosted live at [AmazingVTU](https://amazingvtu.vercel.app/) and is maintained by [The Amazing Team](https://github.com/the-amazing-team).

 ## Features